School Safety Training Course

 While not required, the classroom & practical exercise portions of this course are best conducted on-site (within your school environment, as this will tailor the instruction to what is applicable to your setting).

-The following is a typical two-day School Safety Course Training Schedule (on request I can modify this to a three-day course and add additional content (additional range training; civilian response to traumatic injuries), if desired):
+The following is a typical two-day School Safety Course Training Schedule (on request I can modify this to a three-day course and add additional content (additional range training; additional block on civilian response to traumatic injuries), if desired):

 Day 1: (Approx. 8 - 9 hours)